If you are a UK or EU undergraduate student studying for the first time, you can apply for the government-funded student loan package.

 Students resident in the EU

-The UK government has confirmed that there will be no change to the tuition fee status of EU student starting their course at a UK university in 2019.
+The UK government has confirmed that there will be no change to the tuition fee status of EU student starting their course at a UK university in academic year 2020–21.
 This means that EU student will pay the same tuition fees as UK students for the full duration of their course, even if the course finishes after the UK has left the EU.

-EU students starting their course in 2019 will continue to be eligible for a tuition fee loan from Student Finance England for the duration of their course, even if it ends after the UK leaves the EU.
+EU students starting their course in academic year 2020–21 will continue to be eligible for a tuition fee loan from Student Finance England for the duration of their course, even if it ends after the UK leaves the EU.

 However there are some exceptions, for example if you have been resident in the UK for more than 5 years or if you are an EEA migrant worker (or family member of) who has been granted Home fees status, you may be eligible to apply for the same maintenance loan as UK students.

 Part-time EU students studying at least 25% of the equivalent full-time course can apply for a tuition fee loan.